Jahia/jcontent/README.md

 - `hideOnNodeTypes` defines a list of types on which the action should not be displayed
 - `shownNodeTypes` defines a list of types on which the action should be displayed

-Note that some of the properties can be defined as default properties in `Actions/defaultActions.js` and override within the configuration file.

 These properties are available either for the action and its display (the button / item ..).
 As soon as an action needs it, you can add your custom configurable property (like nodeTypes, enable, etc ..)